corrode/corrode.github.io/content/blog/ugly/index.md

 use std::error::Error;
 use std::convert::TryFrom;

-// `ParseError` is unchanged from Tip #4: the enum plus its
+// `ParseError` is unchanged: the enum plus its
 // `Error`, `Display`, and `From<std::io::Error>` impls.
 #[derive(Debug)]
 enum ParseError {